LDZPLN1/SDRTrunk-Monitor/README.md

 Toggle Menu Options:
 * Auto Restart - Force an automated restart of SDRTrunk if the process dies or an error is detected.
 If this option is not checked, you will only receive a single tray notification when an error appears to have occurred or the process appears to have died
 * External Command - Execute the external command specified in the Settings dialog in between restarts of SDRTrunk.
 It will not run between manual stop/starts.
 If no external command has been set in the Settings dialog, this option will not be available.
-* Timed Command - Execute the external command specified in the Settings dialog on a periodic bases.
+* Timed Command - Execute the external command specified in the Settings dialog on a periodic basis.
 If no external command has been set in the Settings dialog, this option will not be available.

 I'm sure the code could be cleaner... but I do this for fun and in my spare time.